 The voltage appearing across the coil (which must be at least 17 to 18 volts and preferably 20 volts to ensure reliable operation) is crucially dependent upon the value of C1 and also upon C2 not leaking.

 But why go to all the trouble of converting mains voltage into rough 24VDC simply to operate a 24 VDC relay when you could surely use a 240 VAC relay?
+The answer here seems to lie in the need to use compact and inexpensive DC relays and the maintain the overall casing size so as to ensure interchangeability with earlier actuator models.

 You can get to the patent easily enough from the GB number (see emails) or this link might work http://v3.espacenet.com/textdoc?DB=EPODOC&IDX=GB2393490&F=0

 Testing of Sunvic valves of this type may be performed as follows BUT BEWARE YOU ARE DEALING WITH POTENTIALLY LETHAL MAINS VOLTAGE.
 Only highly experienced and competent electronic hobbyists or professional engineers should attempt these tests.
 No protection against electric shock will be afforded by a household RCCB (RCD) device because any fault current (through you!) would likely be live to neutral rather than live to earth.
-Indeed, you can get a mild shock from these capacitors even when the actuator has been disconnected from the mains!
+Indeed, you can get a mild shock from these capacitors even when the actuator has been disconnected from the mains.

 Some insight into the tests applied to X and Y rated capacitors for use in mains circuits can be obtained from many documents on the Internet.
 Here is one - copied from the RS website - in pdf format.
 There seem to be no tests for how these capacitors degrade - indeed their 'self healing' characteristics when used in circuits with large voltage transients may make them unusually prone to reduction in effective capacity, exactly what is not required in the Sunvic circuits.
 Ceramic capacitors may be more stable over time but they do not self-heal.
 This could have serious safety implications if they were used as a direct replacement within Sunvic valves.